Sao Paulo expects regulator approval for Sinovac vaccine by January

-SAO PAULO, Nov 23 (Reuters) - Sao Paulo Health Secretary Jean Gorinchteyn said on Monday he expects Brazil’s regulator to approve the COVID-19 vaccine developed by China’s Sinovac by January.
+SAO PAULO (Reuters) - Sao Paulo Health Secretary Jean Gorinchteyn said on Monday he expects Brazil’s regulator to approve the COVID-19 vaccine developed by China’s Sinovac by January.

 Our Standards: The Thomson Reuters Trust Principles.